FluentCRM $129/Single Site | Other pricing for more sites

 It’s a deceptively beautiful editor that’s easy to use.
 You almost don’t have to think about the editor so you can concentrate on your message.
 It easily allows you to add fields to substitute user-specific data so it customizes the message.

 Those fields work in the subject line, too.

-After editing your email and providing a subject, you can specify who should receive the email (based upon the Organizational Elements mentioned above).
-Then you can either schedule or send immediately.
+After editing your email and providing a subject, you can specify who should receive the email (based on the Organizational Elements mentioned above).
+Then you can either schedule or send it immediately.

 FluentCRM Wins Torque WordPress Plugin Madness 2021

 Every Spring, Torque Magazine pits a series of plugins against each other in a series like College Basketball March Madness.

 Competitors square off and battle their way to the top to claim the prize of the Best WordPress Plugin.

 That success is an extreme compliment based upon the satisfaction and enthusiasm of FluentCRM customers.
 They beat out very well-established plugins like Yoast SEO, Elementor, and more.

 I’m very happy with FluentCRM, but this victory shows that the product has a plethora of satisfied customers who also recommend and support it.